lincarrieli/DataScienceStudy/README.md

 # DataScienceStudy

-this is the git repo for my data science class, it was created automatically
+Lin added this line. this is the git repo for my data science class, it was created automatically